jbcoe/value_types/DRAFT.md

 `allocator_traits<allocator_type>::rebind_traits<U>::destroy`, where `U` is either `allocator_type::value_type` or an internal type used by the polymorphic value.

+Copy constructors for a polymorphic value obtain an allocator by calling `allocator_traits<allocator_type>​::​select_on_container_copy_construction` on the allocator belonging to the polymorphic value being copied.
+Move constructors obtain an allocator by move construction from the allocator belonging to the container being moved.
+Such move construction of the allocator shall not exit via an exception.
+All other constructors for these container types take a `const allocator_type& argument`.
+[Note 3: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. — end note] A copy of this allocator is used for any memory allocation and element construction performed, by these constructors and by all member functions, during the lifetime of each polymorphic value object or until the allocator is replaced.
+The allocator may be replaced only via assignment or swap().
+Allocator replacement is performed by copy assignment, move assignment, or swapping of the allocator only if (64.1) `allocator_traits<allocator_type>​::​propagate_on_container_copy_assignment​::​value`, (64.2) `allocator_traits<allocator_type>​::​propagate_on_container_move_assignment​::​value`, or (64.3) `allocator_traits<allocator_type>​::​propagate_on_container_swap​::​value` is true within the implementation of the corresponding polymorphic value operation.

 The template parameter `T` of `polymorphic` must be a non-union class type.